 Now it's time for the lasting.
 The midsole, which sits between the outer and the inner sole, is attached to the respective last.
 The upper and the sole are pulled over the last, which gives the shoe its individual shape.
 The clamping machine stretches the upper leather tightly across the last and automatically glues the midsole to the upper's protruding leather.
 When the heel is clamped, the heel end is also stretched over the last, glued and attached to the midsole with nails.

-Before the rubber sole is attached, any surplus leather as a result of the tightening process is removed from the bottom of the shoe.
-First of all, the last is pre-sanded and the leather is scoured so that the adhesive can permeate the fibres as deeply as possible later on.
+Before attaching the rubber sole, any excess leather resulting from the tightening process is removed from the insole.
+To do this, the protruding upper leather is pre-sanded and the leather is roughened so that the adhesive can penetrate as deeply as possible into the fibres later on.

 At last, everything is put together.
 A suitable adhesive is brushed onto the last and the sole and briefly left to dry before both is heated and pressed together firmly.
 In the sole press, the sole is permanently attached to the last with the aid of negative pressure.
 Rien ne va plus!
 A shoe that will be enjoyed for a long time to come.